nrinaudo/kantan.csv/README.md

 csv.rowsR[List[Date]]("dates.csv", ',')
 csv.rowsR[(Int, String, Date)]("input.csv", ',')
 ```

+Note that should you need to both read and write values of your type, you might be better served by creating a
+`CellFormat` than a `CellReader`.

 ### Trading safety for efficiency
 At the lowest level, CSV parsing uses efficient but unsafe data structures - specifically, a single instance of